Slow Food Russian River Biographies of Leadership Team for 2017

 Paula Downing (Secretary)

-Paula started the Gravenstein Apple Presidia about 15 years ago, the only Slow Food Presidia project in California, and one of only 2 in the US.
+A community social worker, Paula Shatkin has been an active member of the SFRR leadership team for 16 year.
+An advocate for local biodiversity, she started the Gravenstein Apple Presidia, the only Slow Food Presidia project in California, and one of only two Presidia in the U.S.